Large-ribbed Cardita Shell, Cardites crassicostatus

 Large-ribbed Cardita, Cardites crassicostatus.
 Shell collected by the deepwater shrimp trawlers off the southwest coast of Baja California Sur, April 2010.
 Size: 6.5 cm (2.6 inches) x 6.5 cm (2.6 inches).

-The Large-ribbed Cardita, Cardites crassicostatus (G.B.
-Sowerby I, 1825), is a bivalve mollusk that is a member of the Carditidae Family of Little Hearts.
-They are also known as the Thick-ribbed Cardita.
-The shell has a a rounded rectangular profile and is plump and equivalve (both valves equal in size and shape).
-The exterior displays a dozen or more wide radial ribs, which terminate in a squared-off scalloping at the margin.
-The exterior of the shell is orange with white and brown blotches and the interior is white.
-The Large-ribbed Cardita Shell reach a maximum of 6.8 cm (2.7 inches) in length and 6.8 cm (2.7 inches) in height.
+Description: The Large-ribbed Cardita Shell has a a rounded rectangular profile and is plump and equivalve (both valves equal in size and shape).
+The exterior displays fifteen to twenty wide radial ribs, which terminate in a squared-off scalloping at the margin.
+The exterior of the shell is orange with white and brown blotches; the interior is white.
+The periostracum is thin, tan to dark brown, and often eroded.
+Large-ribbed Cardita Shells reach a maximum of 6.8 cm (2.7 inches) in length and 6.8 cm (2.7 inches) in height.

-Synonyms include Cardita cuvieri, Cardita michilini, Cardita sulcosa, Cardium locinoides, and Venericardia crassicostata.
+Synonyms: Cardita (Glans) sulcosa, Cardita cuvieri, Cardita michilini, Cardita sulcosa, Cardium locinoides, and Venericardia crassicostata.